 Multiple professional assessments are available at truity.com that are specifically for business settings.
 Enneagram tests are best amongst relationally-oriented occupations.
 It’s best for people who work in teams or with customers to understand the different behavioral patterns, develop empathy, and act accordingly.

 Although not all companies use the Enneagram, it’s a valuable resource for workplace environments to understand how people behave in different situations.
-There are several other tests that companies can use on truity.com to try to understand the patterns of their employees.
+Companies can use several other tests on truity.com to try to understand the patterns of their employees.

 The four different types of personality tests that business owners can use for their employees include: